house-of-abbey/GarminHomeAssistant/README.md

 ## Battery Level Reporting

 The application and widget both now include a background service to report your watch's battery level and charging status.
 This requires [significant setup](BatteryReporting.md) via YAML in Home Assistant to work.
 This is not for the feint hearted!
+We are keen to received improvements, but are reluctant to provide much in the way of support.
+The Home Assistant community, in particular the posts on the forum at [Bluetooth Battery Levels (Android)](https://community.home-assistant.io/t/bluetooth-battery-levels-android/661525), are your best source of support for this feature.

 ## Version History